adammakinson/chorechart/CHORECHART.md

     a.
 I don't think I got the foreign keys right.
 I don't see them in workbench and when I deleted a chore that was assigned to a user, the join-table entry did not get removed as expected.
-    b.
-The state on the edit chore modal isn't working correctly. sometimes the fields are populated correctly, but other times they're not.
-        I'm not sure why.

 Thoughts/questions: